|Language:||English • magyar|

 It is more than obvious what kind of occupations most of them have: pirates, bodyguards, hired thugs, prostitutes, artistants, shopkeepers and so on.
 For Dark Elves who already have a tendency towards criminality - in fact, many of them were already career-criminals before coming to Gabyr - getting into the pirate lifestyle is extremely easy.
 Dark Elves enjoy the laxer morality of Gabyr very much, as the lively nightlife reminded them a lot to their own underground homelands.
 However, even the famously patient Gabyrians have their own limits, and even though Gabyr has been a safe haven for pirates and career criminals of all sorts since time immemorial, some of the actions of the Dark Elven gangs are considered over the line: while the activity of bounty hunters may be merely tolerated, outright gang wars between different families of the Dark Elven mafia are definitely not.

 Dark Elves always had a tendency towards darkness and amorality, but even they have standards and some lines they don't want their kinsmen to cross.
-For example, literally every religion, even the darkness-oriented Dark Elven Religion consider corpses sacred, and consider desecration of the dead a serious sin.
-Hence it is no surprise that those who want to practice arts considered even darker than the one High Elves are normally used to, they go to Keldorn.
+For example, literally every religion, even the darkness-oriented Dark Elven Religion considers corpses sacred, and considers desecration of the dead a serious sin.
+Hence it is no surprise that those who want to practice arts considered even darker than the one Dark Elves are normally used to, they go to Keldorn.

 Just like in the case of Gabyr, Dark Elven migrants are very much surprised by the fact that they can fit in so easily and just snap right in.
 Their sexual deviancies, their dark antics, their disregard for human life and conventional human morality - none of these are frowned upon in Keldorn, but are rather celebrated.
 Hence many Dark Elves come to Keldorn even if they don't need to - in addition to the typical necromancers, lycantrophes and vampires, many of the migrants may also be regular prostitutes, assassins, mercenaries and mages.
 Despite fitting in so easily with their amoral lifestyles, the Dark Elven inhabitants of Keldorn - at least those who intend to remain clinically alive, rather than becoming undead - self-segregate and form their own communities.